+Did you know that it takes up to 20000 litres of water to make a single kilo of cotton?
 In fact, according to The Guardian: “85% of the daily needs in water of the entire population of India would be covered by water used to grow cotton in the country.
 Yet, 100 million people in India do not have access to drinking water.”
-In the late years, with fast fashion being more and more popular, the environmental impact of the fashion industry has become undeniable, with the average life of a piece of clothing decreasing to 3 years.
+The environmental impact of the fasion industry has become undeniable, with the average life of a piece of clothing decreasing to three years.

 Tired of continuously having to buy new clothes?
 Fed up with the fashion industry?
 Looking to change the way you consume?
-Here is a list of sustainable and ethical fashion brands based in Madrid that will make you believe in ethical
+We have compiled a list of sustainable and ethical fashion brands in Madrid, for all our Spanish readers, or anyone who may be passing through.

 THE CIRCULAR PROJECT

-o Blue Banana offers clothing for the modern-day adventurer that seeks to explore the world and remain sustainable.
-For that reason, they create their garments exclusively organic cotton which has a low environmental impact as opposed to regular cotton.
-The brand also utilises recycled polyester for their clothing items and 70% of their packaging is made out of recycled materials.
+Blue Banana is a “a new way of seeing and understanding life, in which everything is not based on what to do, but how we do it and why we do it.”
+The offer clothing for the modern-day adventurer that seeks to explore the world and remain sustainable.
+For that reason, they make their garments exclusively from organic cotton due to its low environmental impact.
+The brand also utilises recycled polyester for their clothing and 70 percent of their packaging is made from recycled materials.